zhongMou-lilSister/learnGPGPU/README.md

 Use a shared memory to copy the array elements assigned to each block.
 Everything else stays the same.

 ## Matrix transpose
+This is an implementation of https://developer.nvidia.com/blog/efficient-matrix-transpose-cuda-cc/
+### Question 1
+Why does he use a strided memory model in the first place?
+Is this purposed to show the speedup for shared memory?